-We also depend on third parties maintaining open marketplaces, including the Apple App Store, Google Play and Huawei App Gallery, which make our superapp available for download.
-We cannot assure you that the marketplaces, through which we distribute our superapp, will maintain their current structures or that such marketplaces will not charge us fees to list our applications for download.
-If any such marketplaces cease making our superapp available, this would have a material adverse effect on our business.
+We also depend on third parties maintaining open marketplaces, including the Apple App Store, Google Play and Huawei App Gallery, which make our superapp and other apps available for download.
+We cannot assure you that the marketplaces, through which we distribute our superapp and other apps, will maintain their current structures or that such marketplaces will not charge us fees to list our applications for download.
+If any such marketplaces cease making our superapp or other apps available, this would have a material adverse effect on our business.